mobvox/mina-cakephp/README.md

 	    #invoke :'cakephp:git:clone'
 	end

-Then run at:
+Then run:

 	mina setup

-Will prepare server to receive first deploy.
+It will prepare server to receive first deploy.

 To deploy your app just run: